 We estimate the VAR using data from the NLSY97 on black male youths from age 14 to the time they either graduate from high school or reach age 22 without having completed high school.
-We assess the within-sample fit of the statistical model as well as its out-ofsample performance in predicting the criminal behavior and the arrest and incarceration rates of high school graduates between the ages of 19 and 22.
+We assess the within-sample fit of the statistical model as well as its out-of-sample performance in predicting the criminal behavior and the arrest and incarceration rates of high school graduates between the ages of 19 and 22.
 We then use the estimates to quantify the effect of initial conditions (unobserved heterogeneity and criminal activity at age 13) and the persistence of past decisions (state dependence) on early adult outcomes.
 To assess the importance of persistence, we simulate different hypothetical scenarios for the same individual and compare their outcomes.
 For example, for given initial conditions, we evaluate the consequences for outcomes at ages 19 to 22 of arresting or incarcerating an individual at age 14 who would have otherwise not being arrested or incarcerated.
 Borrowing from the terminology of the macro VAR literature, this procedure is similar to calculating "impulse response functions" to unanticipated, temporary outcome shocks.
 In a similar manner, we also assess the impact of not attending school at age 16 and of working while attending school on early adult behaviors and outcomes.

 The VAR estimates indicate important roles for heterogeneity in initial conditions and for state dependence.
-Among the categories of the initial conditions, we find that high school graduation rates range from as low as 13 percent to as high as 84 percent, crime rates at ages 19 to 22 range from 7 to 35 percent and incarceration rates from essentially zero to 30 percent.
-We find that committing a crime at age 14 due to a transitory, i.e., once and not for all, shock increases the propensity to commit a crime by between 7 and 13 percentage points depending on the youth's initial conditions.
-This effect is as much as 70 percent as large as the difference in crime rates (18.7 percent) shown in table 1.
+Among the categories of the initial conditions, we find that high school graduation rates range from as low as 15 percent to as high as 85 percent, crime rates at ages 19 to 22 range from 12 to 35 percent and incarceration rates from essentially zero to 26 percent.
+We find that committing a crime at age 14 due to a transitory, i.e., once and not for all, shock increases the propensity to commit a crime at ages 19-22 by between 7 and 11 percentage points depending on the youth's initial conditions.
+This effect, while considerable, is much smaller than the difference in crime rates, 18.7 percent, shown in table 1.
 Similarly, the effect of not attending school on the likelihood of incarceration, averaged over the estimated distribution of initial conditions, is 3.2 percentage points, while the difference in table 1 is 12.4 percentage points.
-Although the simple comparisons of means in table 1 overstate considerably the relationship between juvenile and young adult criminal activity and between school attendance at age 16 and incarceration, we find in other cases that the difference is small.
-The effect of not attending school at age 16 on the crime rate, for example, is understated by less than two percentage points as estimated from the VAR, while the (negative) effect on the high school graduation rate is actually slightly greater than the raw comparison.
+Although the simple comparisons of means in table 1 greatly overstate the relationship between juvenile (age 14) and young adult (ages 19-22) criminal activity and between school attendance at age 16 and later incarceration, we find in other cases that the difference is small or even reversed.
+The effect of not attending school at age 16 on the crime rate and on high school graduation are larger as estimated from the VAR than in the raw comparison.